Facets of a mixed-integer bilinear covering set with bounds on variables: The Separation Problem

-Note that \ref{Mx} may have different number of elements in each column depending upon $u$.
-The facet defining inequalities of $conv \left( S^L \right)$ can be constructed by adding $n$ terms from \ref{Mx}, taking exactly one term from each column and constraining the sum to be at least one.
+Note that (\ref{Mu}) may have a different number of elements in each column depending upon $u$, and thus it is not a matrix.
+The facet defining inequalities of $cl \left( conv \left( S^L \right) \right)$ can be constructed by adding $n$ terms from (\ref{Mu}), taking exactly one term from each column and constraining the sum to be at least one.